 Bare Root Hedging

-Some evergreen hedging plants are available as bare rooted plants, these plants are generally very tough and easy to grow species.
+Some evergreen hedging plants such as Buxus, are available as bare rooted plants, these plants are generally very tough and easy to grow species.

 Bare root hedging plants include both deciduous species semi deciduous species such as :